arduino/docs-content/content/arduino-cloud/11.application-notes/cloud-environmental-data/cloud-environmental-data.md

 ![Mount the shield.](assets/IoT_ENV_IMG01.png)

-## Configuring the IoT Cloud
+## Configuring the Cloud

-The first step in this tutorial is to navigate to the [Arduino IoT Cloud](app.arduino.cc).
+The first step in this tutorial is to navigate to the [Arduino Cloud](app.arduino.cc).
 If you are not logged in, or do not have an account, you will be re-directed to the login page.
 Here you can create a new account or log in to an existing one.

 ### Configure a new device

-Once we are in the Arduino IoT Cloud, we will need to click on the **"Devices"** tab.
+Once we are in the Arduino Cloud, we will need to click on the **"Devices"** tab.
 This will open a new page which will ask you to add a new device.
 Click on the **"Add device"** button.

 ![Adding a new device.](assets/new_device.png)